 The USC Program of Nurse Anesthesia Doctor of Nurse Anesthesia Practice (DNAP) application process is accepting new applications soon.
-Classes will begin the next summer semester on May 20, 2020 .
+Classes begin every year in May.

 The university holds regional accreditation through the Western Association of Schools and Colleges (WASC).
 See the university website for further information (https://accreditation.usc.edu/).

 For a list of all accrediting agencies of undergraduate study, click here.

 Entering class: 20

 Average verbal and quantitative GRE: 308

 Average years of clinical experience: 4.0

 Students enrolled in the DNAP will complete the nurse anesthesia core curriculum (78 units).
 The course of study is 36-months full-time.
 The first semester (summer) is hybrid/online.